NathanDunning/Visualising-Transport-Networks/documentation/Handover Documentation/Project Transition Plan/Project Transition Plan.md

 _Technical and non-technical organisational support required on the part of both parties for project transition to be successfully completed.
 Note that "success" means project integration or addition (see below for definitions)._

+#### Technical Support

+The following technical organisational support is required on the part of both parties, the team and the client, for project transition to be successfully completed.

+1. The transition of the project code and documentation.
+   - This can be achieved by transferring ownership of the GitLab repositiory.

+#### Non-technical Support

+The following no-technical organisational support is required on the part of both parties, the team and the client, for project transition to be successfully completed.

+1. The transition of the handover and supporting documents.
+   - This can be achieved by transferring digital copies of the documents via email, in person, or through the GitLab repository.

 ### Work Required

 _A list of the work required for the project transition to be successfully completed.
 Note that "success" means project integration or addition (see below for definitions)._